-2 Doctoral student of the University of Ljubljana, Faculty of administration Joint study program "Public Sector Management and Economics" with Faculty of Economics and Business, University of Rijeka provided in health care is expressed in terms of quality, clinical efficacy and effectiveness, patient centeredness, patient satisfaction, timeliness, clinical efficiency, cost-effectiveness, productivity, affordability, and cost.3 However, their relationships are characterized by heterogeneity, difference in the level of involvement, trust, respect, leadership styles and approaches to conflict management.
+&lt;sup>1 Faculty of Economics and Business, University of Rijeka provided in health care is expressed in terms of quality, clinical efficacy and effectiveness, patient centeredness, patient satisfaction, timeliness, clinical efficiency, cost-effectiveness, productivity, affordability, and cost.
+However, their relationships are characterized by heterogeneity, difference in the level of involvement, trust, respect, leadership styles and approaches to conflict management.
 The key barrier to establishing alignment is the question of mutual goal alignment, which is a dynamic process dependent of results of the negotiation process among the involved stakeholders.
 However, the process of mutual alignment is an opportunity to share knowledge, skills and perspectives that could improve the capacity of all stakeholders to achieve both individual and collective goals.
-That is why effective stakeholder management and stakeholder orientation is key to the development of multifaceted systems such as healthcare organizations facing ever increasing societal expectations.
+That is why effective stakeholder management and stakeholder orientation is key to the development of multifaceted systems such as health-care organizations facing ever increasing societal expectations.